Dr HANX: What Is Bacterial Vaginosis?

 How can I reduce my risk of getting bacterial vaginosis?

-Things that make you more prone to getting BV include being sexually active (please note again that BV is not an STI, but by having sex or having STIs, you’re at an increased risk of getting it), douching or using vaginal washes, the presence of semen in the vagina, the copper coil and smoking.
+Things that make you more prone to getting BV include being sexually active (remember, BV is not an STI, but by having sex or having STIs, you’re at an increased risk of getting it), douching or using vaginal washes, the presence of semen in the vagina, the copper coil and smoking.

 Can I get BV from having sex, and does BV mean my partner might be cheating on me?